MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

 The probability of a \emph{division of strong kind} of a B cell is given by

 The purpose of division of strong kind of B cells is to initiate a strong immune reaction when infection or mutation specific Th cells appear and can bind infection or mutation specific B cells.
 Important requirements to such a division that an ``activated'' Th cell binds an ``activated'' MHCII of this B cell and the binding distance between the reflected image of the TCR and the peptide is smaller than $\frac{r_{min}}{2}$.
 These requirements can guarantee with large probability that this strong reaction is not arising against self.
-The value of the constant $k_s$ is typically $200$.
+The value of the constant $k_s$ is typically $200$ to create a strong reaction when -- tipically -- the number of B cells specific to a new infection is very low.